JeffreyRobertLynch/GlassBox-XAI/docs/deep_dive.md

 ---

 ### 5.1.
-Variant Comparison Segmentation Overlays - All Models - Batch A
+Variant Comparison Segmentation Overlays - Batch A
 Here we visualize the segmentation decisions of all three variant models for comparison.
 While overall performance is similar, subtle differences in boundaries are present.

 ---